kontinu/katacoda-scenarios/kubernetes-user/step0-docker-basics/step3.md

 ### Exercise

-Try launching a `httpd` container on port 8050 and connect to it
+Try launching a `httpd` (apache web server) container on port 8050 and connect to it, it listens in port 80 ... so the port-forward should be something like : `-p 8050:80`

 Once you finish you can connect to it using the following link: